Do you want to make a Dollar Tree snowman wreath? I have not only 1 but 2 easy versions to share with you!

 I have made 2 different snowman wreaths and wanted to share them both with you.
 One is super easy and great for kids, and the other one lights up.
-Either way the great thing about these wreaths instead of a DIY Christmas wreaths is that they can stay up all winter long and beyond the holiday season!
+Either way, the great thing about these wreaths instead of a DIY Christmas wreaths is that they can stay up all winter long and beyond the holiday season!

 Spray paint the wreaths – I used silver paint.